Abhinav2023/PG-Mate/README.md

 ## Getting Started

-> This app contains API secrets and passwords that have been hidden deliberately, so the app cannot be run with its features on your local machine.
+> This app contains API secrets and passwords that have been hidden deliberately, so the app cannot be run with its features on your local machine.For this has to be run you must have nodejs enviornment setup already and also for database we are using MongoDB so, you must have to install mongoDB setup.

 ### Install dependencies